"“Blue states,” that is, the states that voted Democratic in the 2004

 an improvident pregnancy, and socialization into traditional gender roles is

-.
+critical to marital stability.
 Abortion is an abomination not only because it

 violates religious teachings about the beginning of life, but also because it